Mahnaz-Mirhaj/CVisionary-chatbot/README.md

 ## Important Note
 As an LLM-powered chatbot, CVisionary may occasionally generate inaccurate or fabricated responses (hallucinations).
 Please verify critical information independently.

 CVisionary does not store or retain any user-provided data.
 Once the conversation is reset, all history is permanently erased.

 If CVisionary provides incorrect answers, restart the conversation and rephrase the question with more detail.

 If you have any feedback or suggestions, feel free to reach out!

+You can find CVisionary beta version deployed in streamlit cloud via the following link: [CVisionary](https://cvisionary-chatbot.streamlit.app/)